Ohio Model Curriculum – Physical Science

 • Formulate and revise explanations and models using logic and evidence (critical thinking);

-- Results are compared with other streams and other sites where the biological data do not support the physical data, and students have to hypothesize why.
+- Results are compared with other wetlands and other sites where the biological data does not support the physical data, and students have to hypothesize why.

 - Results are used to determine the best place to sight future development and to conserve habitat.